realjck/galilahi/README.md

 Galilahi illustration by [Manuela Langella](https://twitter.com/manuelalangella)

 ## Installation
-* Copy and paste the contents of the `/galilahi` folder to your ftp folder
+* Copy and paste the contents of the `/galilahi` folder to your ftp folder - Be sure to merge the .htaccess file with the existing one if necessary